fm75/Getting-and-Cleaning-Data/CodeBook.md

 /UCI_Dataset
+- investigate.R - Initial check to confirm the content matches the description of the source data.
+- mergeTextFiles.R - Used to merge the /test, /train files into one file -run_analysis.R - merge, name activities, relable measurements, aggregate, and reshape into a tidy data set.

 - /test - unzipped test files from the source
 - /train - unzipped train files from the source
-- investigate.R - Initial check to confirm the content matches the description of the source data.
-- mergeTextFiles.R - Used to merge the /test, /train files into one file
 - allmerged.txt - merged data table with activity, subject, variables
 - smallmerged.txt - a very small subset of allmerged.txt (first four rows)

+- tidy_means.txt - The target independent data set for the project.